-Hi I’m Laura, a photographer based in Rotterdam and the south of Germany, and I take conceptual portraits.
+Hi I’m Laura, a photographer based in Rotterdam and the south of Germany, and I take conceptual portraits (guide).

 The photos say it all.
 I enjoy a minimalistic equipment range because I am almost always taking self-portraits somewhere in nature and I can’t carry a suitcase or big backpack up a waterfall.
 Also, I think less equipment makes me focus on what really matters: the idea, the composition, the game of light and shadow, and the feeling and mood you want to convey in your work.

 I have spent the past year on a project that is very different from self-portraits.
 For my Adobe Creative Residency Project, Beauty of Age, I became a journalist and interviewed and photographed elderly people.
 It was the most magical experience and I found so much beauty, wisdom, kindness, and thankfulness.
-My work can be viewed here (I will be publishing the website in English as well).
+My work can be viewed here.

 I also connect my phone via the Imaging Edge mobile app that acts as a remote control and allows me to change all of the camera settings and even set the focus.
 Using the app saves me a massive amount of time and makes setting the focus easier.

-My favorite lenses include the Zeiss 35mm f/1.4 Distagon T ZM, as I can use it to take portraits of others with beautiful bokeh, but it is still wide enough to also take my self-portraits.
+My favorite lenses include the Sony 35mm f/1.4, as I can use it to take portraits of others with beautiful bokeh, but it is still wide enough to also take my self-portraits.

 The Sony FE 85mm f/1.4 GM is by far my favorite lens ever to take close up portraits: the bokeh is magical.

-The Nikkor Z 24-70mm f/2.8 S is the lens I always use for travel.
+The Sony 24-70mm f/2.8 S is the lens I always use for travel.
 It has the freedom of zoom while still having a nice bokeh for quick portraits or still-life.

 The Samyang 35mm f/2.8 is what’s on my camera when I take it with me to the beach on a day with friends.
 It is tiny, light and it isn’t too expensive.